klinge/sl-webapp/README.md

 * Refactor: add strict_types to all Middlewares
 * Refactor: add PSR-7 request and response handling
 * Deploy: import csv file with all current member data into database
+* Deploy: move to Pi server and verify all is working

 ## DONE for v0.9:
 * DONE Segling: Fix database for members on Seglingar